 Missing a Beginning: Suicide Squad jumps straight into a very long second act, completely skipping a real introduction.
 The first 15 minutes of the film is just one long trailer that felt like a commercial before the actual film started.
 This created some of the worst pacing which I've seen featured in any comic book film.
 Not only was the second act long and drawn out but it was even difficult to pick when the third act began.
 You really only realize there was a third act when the end credits begin to roll.

 Terrible Representation of Ensemble: Suicide Squad did not balance the multiple members of its team.
 This was mainly a Deadshot (Will Smith) and Harley Quinn (Margot Robbie) movie.
 It was like a really weird sequel to Focus — that was supposed to be a joke...but it's true.

-One Upside: This is a very bad movie.
-But at least the main cast did a fair job of representing these comic book characters that we all love.
-An extra hat off goes to Will Smith, Margot Robbie and Jai Courtney for their portrayal of Deadshot, Harley Quinn, and Captain Boomerang.
+One Upside: This is a very bad movie, but at least the main cast did a fair job of representing these comic book characters that we all love.
+An extra hat-off goes to Will Smith, Margot Robbie, and Jai Courtney for their portrayal of Deadshot, Harley Quinn, and Captain Boomerang.